Elmer G. Beamer-Hubert H. Schneider Professor in Ethics, Associate Professor

 Clark Hall 310

 After school, I trekked around — living in Colorado, the United Arab Emirates (where I helped accredit a department of international studies), and Central New York near where I grew up.
 Then I moved to Cleveland.
+During those travels between my schooling and rejoining Cleveland, I studied different ways of educating: at Colorado College, a liberal arts college where students take one course at a time, American University of Sharjah, a global citizenship focused institution, and LeMoyne College, a Jesuit institution with a mission to display care for the whole person while they find their vocation in life.

 I approach philosophy primarily as a practice between people and across time which results appear in lives, not as bodies of knowledge.
 In so far as I produce research in accordance with the modern concept of a research university, I have mainly explored problems in environmental morality and in environmental politics, but also in socially engaged art, democratic protest, democratic education, human rights, citizenship, moral relationships, colonialism, and war.
-Two current books articulate the planetary conditions for anthroponomy (collective self-governance) in an era of planetary environmental change, and a third explores the conditions of democratic life and moral reasoning in the operation of wonder.
+Two current books articulate the moral and historical conditions of anthroponomy (collective self-governance) in an era of planetary environmental change, and a third explores the conditions of democratic life and moral reasoning in the operation of wonder.